hudsonventura/MT5_Docker/README.md

     volumes:
       - ./.data/MQL5/:/home/headless/.wine/drive_c/Program Files/MetaTrader 5/MQL5/

-    # Uncomment if you ar using a .ini file to connect with your broker automatically, see section `After Install`
+    # Uncomment if you ar using a .ini file to connect with your broker automatically, see section `.ini file`
     #  - ./mt5.ini:/home/headless/.wine/drive_c/Program Files/MetaTrader 5/mt5.ini

     # Uncomment if you ar using a non listed broker, see section `After Install`